Addressing adverse and beneficial effects of food ingredients and food processing on hypersensitivities to food (FOOD_HYPERSENS)

 In February 2021, the JPI HDHL launched FOOD_HYPERSENS, the 6th call organised under the umbrella of ERA-Net ERA-HDHL to promote collaborative international research on nutrition and health.

 Food intolerances and food allergies are becoming increasingly common probably due to changes in the living environment, including diets.
 Individuals suffering from such problems often have to abstain from many food products increasing the risks associated to unbalanced diets.
 As processed food constitutes an important share of modern diets, it is important to understand how food ingredients and food processing methods can induce or prevent the development of food intolerances and food allergies.
 There is (I) a clear lack in understanding the causative agents of hypersensitivities and (II) a need for development or validation of better diagnostic tools and detection methods.

-The aim of this call is to address how food ingredients and food processing methods could favour or prevent the occurrence of food intolerances and allergies in society.
+The aim of this call is to address how food ingredients and food processing methods can induce or prevent the occurrence of food intolerances and allergies among the consumers.

 Proposals should include research on one or more of the following topics:

 - the mechanisms, responsible for inducing or preventing food intolerances and food allergies, both in children and adults (e.g. immunity; inflammation; nutrient metabolism; genetics; microbiota; physiology);

 - how food processing and food ingredients can modulate the occurrence of food allergies/intolerances;

 - the development of new approaches to food processing (e.g. novel food ingredients, novel processing methods) to decrease food intolerance/food allergy;

 - the development and/or validation of diagnostics/methods to distinguish between actual and perceived food intolerances and allergies (IgE and non-IgE-mediated);